-Dr. Aubin is the foremost scholar on the French composer Fernande Breilh Decruck.
-He has earned multiple research grants to study her significant life, edit and create critical editions of her work, and is working to promote Decruck’s newly discovered lost music.
-He has collaborated with several TCS musicians to organize performances of Decruck’s music in the United States and abroad.
+In addition to his conducting work, Matthew Aubin is the foremost scholar of the French composer Fernande Breilh-Decruck.
+He has earned multiple research grants to study her significant life and work.
+A champion of the critical role of women in composition, Dr. Aubin is working to promote Decruck’s newly discovered lost music.
+He has edited and created critical editions of her work, which are now in the process of publication, and has organized performances of Decruck’s music in the United States and abroad.

 Matthew Aubin continues to be active as a freelance horn player and regularly performs across the country.
 A devoted music educator, Aubin's past associations include Assistant Professor of Music at Washington State University, adjunct faculty at The Hartt School, and Educational Programs Conductor for the Hartford Symphony Orchestra.